-The below is a contributed post from one of our providers, Mark Tovar LPC-S, whose therapeutic experience spans more than 20 years.
+The below is a contributed post from one of our providers that specializes in occupational burnout, Mark Tovar LPC-S, whose therapeutic experience spans more than 20 years.
 Tovar is the owner of Real Counseling Inc. and is based in San Antonio, Texas.

 Although burnout is not considered an official medical condition yet, the World Health Organization (WHO) defined burnout as an “Occupation Phenomenon” in the International Classification of Disease (ICD) manual in the following way in 2019 – “A syndrome conceptualized as resulting from chronic workplace stress that has not been successfully managed.”

 - Increased mental distance or feelings of negativity or cynicism related to one’s job

 Until recently, the workplace painted unhappy workers as those who did not have a proper work-life balance.
 The term work/life balance can be a code-switch that attempts to nullify the responsibility of structures that promote the significant components of burnout such as exhaustion, cynicism, and lack of efficacy.

 The WHO stopped short of providing burnout a designation as a medical issue.
 An estimated 190 billion dollars of lost productivity with 120,000 stress-related work deaths are contributed to burnout each year.
 The total cost to the workplace due to burnout is estimated at 300 billion per year when you factor in the absenteeism related to work stress.
 These statistics are based in Pre-COVID times, so we know it is now worse.